BradReyes/Massdrop-Challenge/README.md

 # Massdrop-Challenge
 Create a job queue whose workers fetch data from a URL and ....

-The update didn't chnage much except add the request queue.
+The update didn't change much except add the request queue.
 Again, run MongoDB first with: mongod --dbpath data

 and app.js with nodemon app.js (or just node).